What is a CRDT? Replicated Data Types Explained

 - Guaranteed consistency.
 Every replica converges to the same state by mathematical construction.
 No "your changes were overwritten" dialogs.

-For anyone building tools where multiple people or multiple devices edit the same data, CRDTs replace fragile strategies like locking the document or last-writer-wins with a sound structural guarantee.
+For anyone building tools where multiple people or multiple devices edit the same data, CRDTs replace fragile strategies like document locking or last-writer-wins with time-independent guarantees.
+Locks break down the moment a collaborator goes offline holding one.
+Last-writer-wins silently discards concurrent edits the instant two devices' clocks disagree.

 CRDTs in practice

 - Local-first apps.
-CoCube uses the Loro CRDT library to store every document as a conflict-free replicated data structure.
-Edits happen locally and sync between devices through binary CRDT snapshots and incremental operations, whether you're online or off.
+Actual Budget uses a hand-rolled CRDT over SQLite with hybrid logical clocks to sync personal finance across devices.
+Anytype uses its own any-sync protocol for peer-to-peer, end-to-end-encrypted knowledge graphs.
+CoCube uses the Loro CRDT library to store every document as a live CRDT data structure, and edits sync between devices through binary CRDT snapshots and incremental operations, whether you're online or off.

-Operational Transformation (OT) is the older approach to collaborative editing, most famously used by Google Docs.
+Operational Transformation (OT) is the older collaboration model, and it still powers Google Docs and most server-mediated editors today.
 OT requires a central server to transform and reorder operations.
 CRDTs don't.

 | CRDTs | OT | |